KevinGimbel/kevingimbel.com/content/_index.md

 <div class="small bg">
 <h1>Hi, I'm Kevin Gimbel</h1>
 <h2>I'm a Full-Stack Developer with a strong focus on Front-End Development</h2>
-<p>I like video games and love all kinds of art, from traditional pantings to modern urban art.
+<p>I like video games and love all kinds of art, from traditional paintings to modern urban art.
 Art has always been a part of my life, either active or passive.</p>
 </div>

 <div class="wide">